MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 1. In Microsoft Defender Security Center, go to **Settings** > **Advanced features**, and then select **Custom network indicators**.
 For information about network indicators, see [Create indicators for IPs and URLs/domains](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-indicators#create-indicators-for-ips-and-urlsdomains-preview).

-    This allows you to leverage Windows Defender Antivirus network protection capabilities to block access to a predefined set of URLs using Cloud App Security [app tags](governance-discovery.md#BKMK_SanctionApp) or using an [app discovery policy](cloud-discovery-policies.md#creating-an-app-discovery-policy).
+    This allows you to leverage Windows Defender Antivirus network protection capabilities to block access to a predefined set of URLs using Cloud App Security, either by manually assigning [app tags](governance-discovery.md#BKMK_SanctionApp) to specific apps or automatically using an [app discovery policy](cloud-discovery-policies.md#creating-an-app-discovery-policy).

     ![Screenshot showing how to enable custom network indicators in Microsoft Defender ATP](media/defender-atp-custom-network-indicators.png)